okogosov/PPL/README.md

    - added Library Console
    - added samples
    - new mechanism passing data to functions   -
    - fixed bugs

+What's new in version 1.0.12
+   - added cmds call, funcname and examples
+   - libraries Vector and Matrix are changed
+   - significantly improved performance
+   - improved compound statements syntax
+   - fixed bugs

 For help and any kind of proposals send email to developer: